Beset by domestic economic woes, China’s Xi visits South Africa in just his second trip abroad this year – KION546

 For Xi, the first in-person summit of the BRICS grouping since the pandemic presents another opportunity to advance that vision.

-The bloc’s members – Brazil, Russia, India, China and South Africa – account for more than 40 percent of the global population.
+The bloc’s members – Brazil, Russia, India, China and South Africa – account for more than 40% of the global population.
 They also share the desire for a more multipolar world and the demand for a greater say in global affairs.

 “Xi Jinping is not trying to out-compete America in the existing liberal international order dominated by the US.
 His long-term goal is to change the world order into a Sino-centric one,” said Steve Tsang, director of the SOAS China Institute at the University of London.